 Became eligible: 1999 ceremony

 Case for induction: Does anybody sound like Barry White?
 That ultra-deep, smooth voice is unmistakably his, and you have to give it up when an artist owns their sound.
 Here’s another question: Is anybody’s music more synonymous with having sex?
 If a TV show or movie wants to signify a sexy moment, they play Barry White.
 That’s the power of this guy’s music.
-Not to mention, he’s got the catalogue to back it up.
+Not to mention, he’s got the catalog to back it up.
 He sold millions of albums throughout the ’70s, supported by seductive songs like “I’m Gonna Love You Just a Little More Baby,” “It’s Ecstasy When You Lay Down Next to Me,” and the iconic “Can’t Get Enough of Your Love, Babe.”
 But unlike many of his peers from that era, he was able to make a significant comeback two decades later with 1994’s multiplatinum LP, The Icon Is Love.

 Became eligible: 2016 ceremony

 Case for induction: If you’re advocating for someone’s induction into the Baseball Hall of Fame, it’s pretty easy because you only have to show the statistics.
 The same rules don’t apply to something subjective like music, but when it comes to Mariah Carey, maybe they can?
 Two hundred million records sold.
 Nineteen No. 1 singles, the most of anyone.
 No. 1 singles in four separate decades, also the most of anyone.
-Eighty-two weeks at No. 1, which, you guessed it, is the most of anyone.
+Ninety weeks at No. 1, which, you guessed it, is the most of anyone.
 I could keep going, but the point is Carey has made quite an impact.
 That impact is felt both through her own songs, which are still all over the radio, and through the many pop stars who have modeled themselves after her, from Christina Aguilera to Ariana Grande.

 What’s the holdup: With the Hall, you sometimes get the feeling that there’s a “wait your turn” mentality.
 She was certainly not going to jump the line ahead of Janet Jackson or Whitney Houston, who were only inducted as recently as 2019 and 2020, respectively.
 In 2021, the Hall reached back even further to finally induct Tina Turner as a solo artist.
 So maybe Mariah has to wait until the “pop diva” lane is clear for her to ease on through, but sadly this year’s ballot has zero artists from this category.